-88. How do MH graduate students claim for services with DMC-ODS?
+77. How do MH graduate students claim for services with DMC-ODS?

 For DMC-ODS, per CA Assembly Bill 1860, Ch.
-523, CA Health & Safety Code 11833, and DHCS BHIN 23-008, graduate students are allowed to provide services within the DMC-ODS system, however the current version of the DMC-ODS does not address students clearly.
-ACBH has several questions into DHCS about this matter and is awaiting a response.
+523, CA Health & Safety Code 11833, and DHCS BHIN 23-008, graduate students are allowed to provide services within the DMC-ODS system, however the current version of the DMC-ODS does not address students.
+ACBH has a question into DHCS about this matter and is awaiting a response.

-89. Can a MH graduate student provide therapy and claim it as rehabilitation?
+78. Can a MH graduate student provide therapy and claim it as rehabilitation?